MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether inbound legacy file replication traffic should be enabled.

-If true, corresponding ports are open for NTFRS replication.
+If `true`, corresponding ports are open for NTFRS replication.
 If you still haven’t migrated your SYSVOL replication to modern DFSR, you need to enable this setting.
-If false, NTFRS ports won’t be open.
+If `false`, NTFRS ports won’t be open.
 For more info, see the following [Microsoft article](https://learn.microsoft.com/en-us/windows-server/storage/dfs-replication/migrate-sysvol-to-dfsr).

 ```yaml
 Type: Boolean